JvanKatwijk/qt-dab/README.md

 The Qt-DAB version also supports input from an rtl-tcp server and pre-recorded files (`*.sdr`, `*.iq` and `*.raw`), which obviously provides the opportunity of dumping the input into a (*.sdr)-file.

 Since the Qt-DAB version has to run on a headless RPI 2, using the home WiFi, in- or excluding the part for showing the spectrum and the constellation, is determined by setting the configuration.
+Furthermore, the resulting PCM output can be sent - if so configured - to a TCP port (Sources for a small client are part of the source distribution).

 For further information please visit http://www.sdr-j.tk